 From this part of the editor animations can be added, adjusted and previewed.
 Additionally, layers can be selected from the timeline, and can be dragged and dropped up and down on the timeline to modify which appear in front and which behind.

 It can be equally compared to both a timeline in a typical video editing application, and a layers panel in a typical graphic design application in the Module Editor [?]
-The "Module Editor", also known as the "Visual Editor", is an interface used to create & modify modules.
+The "Module Editor" is the tool used to create & modify modules.

-It's through this interface you can add various types of layers to your modules, as well as animation and special FX..
+Through this visual, drag & drop, no-code interface you can add various types of layers, animation and special FX to your modules, as well as managing slides and configuring options..